eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 The Polynomial Hierarchy is an infinite hierarchy of complexity classes of increasing computational power.
-It uses the notion of an _oracle_, a black box that can be queried in one time step for an answer in its complexity class.
+Defining it requires the notion of an _oracle_, a black box that can be queried in one time step for an answer in its complexity class.
-For complexity classes $A$ and $B$, we have that $A^B$ is an algorithm in $A$ with access to an oracle for $B$, i.e. it can decide any language in $B$ by querying the oracle in one time step.
+For complexity classes $A$ and $B$, we have that $A^B$ is the set of languages that can be decided by an algorithm in $A$ with access to an oracle for $B$, i.e. it can decide any language in $B$ by querying the oracle in one time step.
 Now let the polynomial hierarchy be defined as
 $\Delta_{k+1} = P^{N\Delta_k}$, with $\Delta_1 = P$ and $N\Delta_k$ the nondeterministic class
 associated to $\Delta_k$ (like $NP$ is associated to $P$).
+We have that

+$$Δ_0 \subseteq Δ_1 \subseteq \dots$$

 It is known that if $\Delta_i = \Delta_{i+1}$ for some $i$ then $\Delta_i = \Delta_j$ for all $j > i$.[^aurorabarak]
-This is usually referred to as a _collapse of the polynomial hierarchy_ to the $i$-th level.
+This is referred to as a _collapse of the polynomial hierarchy_ to the $i$-th level.
 Such a collapse is not expected to be the case and is often likened to $P = NP$ (a collapse to the first level) though less extreme.

 Another notion that we need is post-selection.
-We can view this as running a probabilistic circuit multiplicative and asserting that the outcomes on the post-selected wires will all be zero before looking at the output wires.
+We can view this as running a classical or quantum circuit and asserting that the outcomes on the post-selected wires will all be zero before looking at the output wires.
-This is of course not a natural assumption, since, if you were to run the circuit, you are in no way guaranteed that the outputs on those wires will be zero.
+This is of course not a natural assumption since, if you were to run the circuit, you are in no way guaranteed that the outputs on those wires will be zero.
-Nonetheless, it is a useful notion, as we will see later.
+Nonetheless, it is a useful notion as we will see later.
 But first let us define post-selected circuits more formally.

 **Definition:** Post-selected Complexity Classes[^iqp1]